-For the rest of the summer, we will feature Respect Tips inspired by the Why Respect Matters section of the recently released Respect Effect by Paul Meshanko.
+The following is part of our series of featured Respect Tips inspired by the Why Respect Matters section of the recently released Respect Effect by Paul Meshanko.

 As the old saying goes, “praise pays.”
 And what’s better than private praise is giving public recognition for a job well done.
 Oh, and I am not talking about getting an award at an annual employee event for showing up for 10, 20, etc years.